tracim/tracim/README.md

 ### Manage documents and files ###

-Traceability and versionning is something important for quality-ready processes.
+Traceability and versionning are very important for high-quality processes.
 Unfortunately, specialized software are hard to setup and to use.

 Let's try Tracim !
 You define access-control for each workspace and store documents and file there.
 Users can't delete information: everything is versionned and never deleted.

+The user interface is easy to use: it's based on the well-known folders and files explorer paradigm.

 ----